SaniSafiyanu/Sani-Safiyanu/README.md

 ### Hallo! 👋

-My Name is Sani.
+- My Name is Sani.

-A Petroleum Engineer, A Process Engineer, A Project Engineer, A Data Analyst and a Machine Learning Enthusiat!
+- A Petroleum Engineer, A Process Engineer, A Project Engineer, A Data Analyst and a Machine Learning Enthusiat!
 Whew! 😅

-Here you will discover some of my projects, I hope you enjoy them!
+- 👀 I’m interested in data driven decision making ❕

-<h2>Projects I'm proud of</h2>
+<h2>Here you will discover some of my projects, I hope you enjoy them!</h2>
 <table>
   <thead align="center">
     <tr border: none;>